Internationalization i18n and Localization i10n concepts

 - Most English variants around the world are based on the British English and uses the British spelling.
 The American English spelling is only used by USA and Phillipines.

-- India does not have any official language and Hindi is not the official language of India.
+- India does not have any national language.
+Hindi is neither the national language of India nor the single official language of the country.
 Moreover, the majority of Indian population does not speak Hindi.

 - Hong Kong is not country.
 It is a SAR - Special Administrative Region of mainland China.
 Hong Kong has its own currency and onlympic team.
 In addition, in sports matches Hong Kong uses its own flag.